Mommy Minaj: Nicki Revealed She Had A Liddo Baby BOY & Sparked Hilarious Memes

 She eventually got back into music and married her boo Kenneth Petty.
 Reports reveal that Kenneth was right alongside Nicki when she gave birth.

 Were you expected her to have a boy?
 Do you think he has a regular or celebrity baby name (like Apple)?
-Tell us in the comments and peep the funniest tweets from her gender reveal on the flip.
+Tell us in the comments and peep the funniest tweets from her gender WE on the flip.

 Comments